hotcode002/java-interview-questions/README.md

 sb.append(" World");
 ```

-To counter this, Java offers the `StringBuilder` class which is synchronized and thread-safe.
+To counter this, Java offers the `StringBuffer` class which is synchronized and thread-safe.

 4. Use Cases